Apply for a Scholarship

 Applicant must provide two Public Assistance Program verifications

 Extends 100% of program cost to individuals who meet the eligibility criteria; the household participants are in two or more government subsidized programs; and the scholarship recipient is either a child under the age of 18 years old or a senior citizen over the age of 65.
+Also applies to youth up to age 21 in Foster Care, people who are unhoused, and families living in public housing.

 Required documentation confirming participation in any of the San Francisco Human Services Agency (H.S.A.) administered programs is as follows: